blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/01-tables.-rows,-and-columns.md

 ### 🗂️ Relation (Table)

-**Formal Definition**: A relation is a set of tuples that share the same structure.
+Formal Definition: A relation is a set of tuples that share the same structure.
 In practical terms, it's a named table (e.g., STUDENTS) used to store data about entities of the same type.

-**Visual Representation**:
+Visual Representation:
 ```
 STUDENTS Relation
 ┌─────────────┬─────────────┬─────────────┬─────────────┐